HosTilezZz/FCC-algorithms/FCC basic algorithms/truncate a string.md

 ```
 **comment:**

-used return after the end of every condition instead of just putting it in the end, minor difference.
+used return after the end of every condition instead of just putting it in the end, minor difference .